-- Identify scientific theories dealing with the origin of the universe (e.g., big bang). - Analyze evidence relating to the origin and physical evolution of the universe (e.g., microwave background radiation, expansion). - Compare the physical and chemical processes involved in the life cycles of objects within galaxies. - Explain the functions and applications of the instruments, technologies, and tools used in the study of the space sciences, including the relative advantages and disadvantages of Earth-based versus space-based instruments and optical versus nonoptical instruments.
+- Identify scientific theories dealing with the origin of the universe (e.g., big bang). - Analyze evidence relating to the origin and physical evolution of the universe (e.g., microwave background radiation, expansion). - Compare the physical and chemical processes involved in the life cycles of objects within galaxies. - Explain the functions and applications of the instruments, technologies, and tools used in the study of the space sciences, including the relative advantages and disadvantages of earth-based versus space-based instruments and optical versus non-optical instruments.

-SUBAREA V-THE EARTH AND ATMOSPHERE
+SUBAREA V-THE PHYSICAL AND LIVING ENVIRONMENT

-0018 Understand and apply knowledge of the geologic processes and structure of Earth.
+0018 Understand and apply knowledge of the cycling of matter and flow of energy through the biotic and abiotic components of various ecosystems.